 At 24 years old, New York City based trombonist, bass trombonist, tubist, educator, and composer Jacob Melsha is one of the finest young forces on the scene today.

 Growing up in St. Louis, Missouri, Jacob enjoyed performing in local venues like Jazz at the Bistro and Powell Symphony Hall with groups such as the Jazz St. Louis Big Band, the St. Louis Philharmonic, the Gateway Festival Orchestra, the Funky Butt Brass Band, Dave Grelle’s Playadors, and with his own small groups.
 As a student at Kirkwood High School, he participated in the 2017 Grammy Band, Jazz Band of America, and All-National Jazz Ensemble.
 The product of two music educator parents, Jacob is thankful for his supportive musical family.

 Since moving to New York in 2017 to pursue his Bachelor’s of Music in Jazz Studies at The Juilliard School, Jacob has enjoyed working throughout the city in a variety of ensembles, bringing music to venues like Dizzy’s Club at Jazz at Lincoln Center, Smalls, Blue Note, The Village Vanguard, Birdland, The Jazz Standard, Cellar Dog, Ginny’s Supper Club, The Django, and more.
-He’s had the pleasure of playing with The Jazz at Lincoln Center Orchestra with Wynton Marsalis, Branford Marsalis, Victor Goines, The Vanguard Jazz Orchestra Frank Lacy’s Tromboniverse, Wycliffe Gordon, Benny Benack, Ben Vereen, the Pedro Giraudo Big Band, the Evan Sherman Big Band, the Juilliard Jazz Orchestra, and his own small ensembles, to name a few.
-Jacob has also enjoyed recording on film and television soundtracks on Netflix and Apple TV, playing with the Jonas Brothers on Broadway, and recording for Dove Cameron's 2022 AMAs performance as Best New Artist.
+He’s had the pleasure of playing with The Jazz at Lincoln Center Orchestra with Wynton Marsalis, Branford Marsalis, Victor Goines, The Vanguard Jazz Orchestra, Frank Lacy’s Tromboniverse, Wycliffe Gordon, Benny Benack, Adam Neely, Ben Vereen, the Juilliard Jazz Orchestra, and his own small ensembles, to name a few.
+Outside of jazz, Jacob plays and tours frequently with rock ensembles like Aberdeen and the NYChillharmonic and has enjoyed recording on film and television soundtracks on Netflix and Apple TV, playing with the Jonas Brothers on Broadway, and recording for Dove Cameron's 2022 AMAs performance as Best New Artist.